SegunKadiri/2020-02-26-git-collaboration-class/README.md

   - You only need to do this once.
 Just like the `init` command
 - `branch <name>`: create a branch called <name>
   - `checkout <name>` or `switch <name>`: to move `HEAD` (i.e., switch) to that branch
+  - This is a test on commit on a different branch